-In this paper we explain how we augment official Input-Output tables to construct an HEI-disaggregated Input-Output table for Scotland.
-Within this table each Higher Education Institution (HEI) in Scotland is represented as a separate sector with its own row, detailing its income structure, and its own column for its expenditures.
-The HEI-disaggregated Input-Output table provides a useful descriptive snapshot of the Scottish economy, and the role of HEIs within it for a particular year, 2006.
-The table can also be used to calibrate a conventional inputoutput model that enables the derivation of, for example, output, value-added and employment multipliers for each higher education institution, as well as for the HEI sector as a whole.
+The HEI-disaggregated Input-Output table provides a useful descriptive snapshot of the Welsh economy, and the role of HEIs within it for a particular year, 2006.
+The table can also be used to calibrate a conventional input-output model that enables the derivation of, for example, output, value-added and employment multipliers for each higher education institution, as well as for the HEI sector as a whole.
 Furthermore, the table facilitates a wide range of additional Input-Output based "impact" studies, and may also be used in attribution analyses.
 The Input Output table is, in addition, an essential component of databases used to calibrate other multi-sectoral, HEI-disaggregated models of regional economies, including Social Accounting Matrix (SAM) and computable general equilibrium (CGE) models.

-To our knowledge this is the first example of an Input-Output table that treats each Scottish HEI as a separate sector in a single unified framework.
-We do not apply universal assumptions to all HEIs, but rather seek to determine incomes and expenditures individually for each in a coherent and transparent manner.
-This enables the first consistent comparison of the expenditure effects of individual HEIs in Scotland.
-To a significant degree we can determine the income and expenditure structure of each HEI from accounting data relating to each institution, by drawing on databases provided by the Higher Education Statistics Agency (HESA).
-In addition we employ survey data and purchasing data from the Joint Consultative and Advisory Committee on Purchasing (JCAPC), the purchasing consortium of HEIs in Scotland and Northern-Ireland.
-Nevertheless, we have to make some general assumptions in respect of a number of elements of incomes and expenditures.
-While these impact on a relatively small part of the relevant totals, we endeavour to be as transparent as possible, so that other researchers may scrutinise our assumptions, and perhaps choose to modify them, in future expenditure analyses of Scottish HEIs.
+To our knowledge this, and Hermannsson et al (2010d), are the first examples of an Input-Output table that treats each HEI as a separate sector in a single unified framework.
+We do not apply universal assumptions to all HEIs, but rather seek to determine incomes and expenditures individually for each in a coherent and transparent manner1.
+This enables the first consistent comparison of the expenditure effects of individual HEIs in Wales.
+To a significant degree we can determine the income and expenditure structure of each HEI from accounting data relating to each institution, by drawing on databases provided by the Higher Education

-&lt;sup>1 The Input-Output table is a natural extension of the work undertaken by Iain McNicoll, Ursula Kelly and Donald McLellan.
+1 The Input-Output table is a natural extension of the work undertaken by Iain McNicoll, Ursula Kelly and Donald McLellan.
 We gratefully acknowledge their comments and advice.